fizzac/marvel-app/README.md

 * **"?ts=your_time_stamp&apikey=your_public_key&hash=your_hash"**

 Where:
-* **your_time_stamp** - a timestamp or string that you choose, this string will not change from request to request in this particular program
+* **your_time_stamp**: a timestamp or string that you choose, this string will not change from request to request in this particular program
-* **your_public_key** - your public developer key, you can find this in your account on the Marvel Developer website
+* **your_public_key**: your public developer key, you can find this in your account on the Marvel Developer website
-* **your_hash** - the md5 hash, you must get this hash from an external program since this particular program does not use an internal encryption.
+* **your_hash**: the md5 hash, you must get this hash from an external program since this particular program does not use an internal encryption.

 ## Setup